dev1virtuoso/Documentation/Carson-We/Blog/README.md

 9. The website assumes no responsibility for any loss or damage arising from the use of the website content or access to third-party links.
 10. This copyright statement is subject to change or update at any time.
 Please check regularly for the latest version.

-For inquiries, please contact Carson at [carson.developer1125@gmail.com](mailto:carson.developer1125@gmail.com).
+For inquiries, please contact Carson at [following methods](https://carson-we.github.io/contact.html).